Rock 'n' Roll History for

 September 14

-The Beach Boys' "Surfer Girl", the first song ever written by Brian Wilson, peaks at #7 on the Billboard Pop chart.
+The Beach Boys' "Surfer Girl" peaks at #7 on the Billboard Hot 100.
 The single would achieve Gold Record status later in the year and reach #13 in the UK.
+Brian Wilson would later say that the lyrics were inspired by a girl named Judy Bowles, his first serious girlfriend, whom he dated for three and a half years.

 1964 - ClassicBands.com